Tejas-H5/MacroRunner/README.md

 <details>
 <summary>
-    <code class="Language-typescript"> context.async outputImmediate(index=0)</code></p>
+    <code class="Language-typescript">async context.outputImmediate(index=0)</code></p>

 </summary>

-> Use `outputImmediate()` to push the current text in a file directly to the target file immediately.This has no real use other than novelty, in that it can be used along with `setInterval`/`loop` to make animations.There was no real reason for me to add this, or the interval method overrides, I just did it for fun.See the GOL example to see how to use
+> Use `outputImmediate()` to push the current text in a file directly to the target file immediately.
+This has no real use other than novelty, in that it can be used along with `setInterval`/`loop` to make animations.
+There was no real reason for me to add this, or the interval method overrides, I just did it for fun.
+See the GOL example to see how to use

 </details>